-To the Company's knowledge, the following common shares are held in escrow as of March 31, 2015 or are subject to contractual restrictions that prohibit transfer before a certain date.
+To the Company's knowledge, the following common shares are held in escrow as of March 31, 2016 or are subject to contractual restrictions that prohibit transfer before a certain date.
 In the case of all escrows, the Company may exercise discretion to release the shares from the escrow or from the date restrictions before the date otherwise set for the release.

-Total number of common shares held in escrow or subject Percentage of To be released in fiscal year to contractual restrictions diluted shares outstanding 2016 2017 2018 or later Employee retention escrow 7,728,101 7.4% 6,447,195 681,739 599,167
+Total number of common shares held in escrow or subject to contractual Percentage of diluted shares To be 302,504 302,459 restrictions outstanding 2017 2018 2019 or later Employee escrow 1,339,161 1.2% 734,198 302,504 302,459 Canaccord BGF escrow 123,333 0.1% 123,333

-The "Employee retention escrow" are shares restricted from trading held in connection with retention plans and hiring agreements for employees of the Company as of March 31, 2015.
+The "Employee escrow" are shares restricted from trading held in connection with retention plans and hiring agreements for employees of the Company as of March 31, 2016.
 The shares are held in escrow and released based on the terms of each individual agreement.
-As a result of the acquisition of Genuity capital markets in 2010, 26.5 million shares were issued and held in escrow by Computershare Trust Company of Canada on April 23, 2010.
-These shares are released rateably over five years; consequently, 5.3 million shares were released on April 23, 2012, 5.2 million shares were released on April 23, 2013, 5.1 million shares were released on April 23, 2014 and 5.0 million shares were released on April 23, 2015.
-Furthermore, as a result of the acquisition of Canaccord Genuity (Australia) Limited (formerly "Canaccord BGF"), 623,796 shares were issued and held in escrow by Computershare Trust Company of Canada on November 1, 2011.
+As a result of the acquisition of Canaccord Genuity (Australia) Limited (formerly "Canaccord BGF"), 623,796 shares were issued and held in escrow by Computershare Trust Company of Canada on November 1, 2011.
 These shares are released ratably over five years.